deephealthproject/conda_builds/README.md

 * `*-gpu`: GPU-enabled
 * `*-cudnn`: GPU-enabled, with cuDNN support

-The gpu-enabled packages support CUDA 10.1 (like Tensorflow).
+The GPU-enabled packages support CUDA 10.1 (like Tensorflow).

 Note that ECVL/PyECVL does not actually offer cuDNN support.
 The `cudnn` tag in this case simply means that the package pulls the corresponding